IanSOlivier/my-first-repo/README.md

 I recently graduated from medical school at the University of Cape Town (UCT), in South Africa

 I am currently working on my Masters of Medical Science in Neuroscience (Psychiatry).
-My thesis involves analysing the relationship between impulsivity and compulsivity and resting-state connectivity in various psychiatric disorders
+My thesis involves analysing the relationship between impulsivity and compulsivity and resting-state connectivity of funtional MRI in various psychiatric disorders

 I was born and largely grew up in Tuebingen, Germany and then East London, South Africa